bparsons5/spotify-weekly-movie-scores-react-app/README.md

 5. add to my spotify button
 6. Link to github
 7. should be able to reload /playlist and funciton normally
+8. mobile
+9. how to have it under same domain

 # Getting Started with Create React App